LED Streetlight Conversion & Smart City Project

 Cobra Head Replacement

 Project technicians are installing an advanced control network that will allow City staff to control the light output of each fixture.
 When this is complete it will allow the City to implement a dimming protocol that will reduce consumption of electricity and prevent light pollution.
 Technicians continue to build out and commission the control network.
-We anticipate that it will be substantially complete on the mainland by the end of June.
-It will likely take several additional weeks to complete the network on Peaks Island, Great and Little Diamond, and Cliff Island.
+The installation is nearly complete on the mainland.
+We are installing a final base station on Commercial Street that will complete the mainland network.
+Technicians are currently working to site two base stations on Peaks Island that will allow us to control the lights on Peaks Island, Great Diamond Island, and Little Diamond Island.
+We hope to send a signal from Peaks to Cliff Island in order to control the lights there.
+This part of the project will take several more weeks.
 Until the network is complete we will have limited control of the lights.
 Lights will be operated by an on-board photocell until the time they become part of the control network.
 Lights controlled solely by photocells cannot be turned up or down.
 Light output from fixtures may vary from time to time as the control network is commissioned.
 We ask for your patience throughout this process.

 If you have further questions please contact Troy Moon at firstname.lastname@example.org.